|

 approval.
 Many report losing critical time and wasting

-valuable energy on discussions that ended abruptly without
+valuable energy on discussions that end abruptly without explanation.
+If you did not

-leave under a restructuring program, make that very clear."
+leave under a restructuring program, make that very clear.

 - Working through an agency is very different from direct